socialvibe/truex-tvos-google-ad-manager-reference-app/README.md

 ## [1] - Keep track of the current ad break

-In order to properly control stream behavior around the True[X] engagement experience, we need to know details about the current ad pod.
+In order to properly control stream behavior around the true[X] engagement experience, we need to know details about the current ad pod.
 However, we need to launch the renderer after receiving information about an ad starting.
 Therefore, we need to keep track of the ad break information separately.